How to Plasterboard a Ceiling

 This type of plasterboard is resistant to fire.
 Each different type of fire-resistant plasterboard is resistant at different levels depending on the manufacturer.

-Some fire-resistant plasterboard sheets are completely fire-proof, while others may be resistant to catching fire for several hours.
+Some fire-resistant boards provide up to several hours of fire protection, depending on thickness and system.
 Glass fibres and other types of additive are mixed into this type of plasterboard during the manufacturing stage to give it its fire-proof properties.

 Impact-resistant plasterboard is designed to be the most durable type of plasterboard and can protect itself from physical damage.
 It has a very high density, and various additives are added during the manufacturing stage to make it extremely strong and durable and increase its load-bearing capacity.